universal-ctags/ctags/docs/optlib.rst

 a name of a parser

 	If you know the guest parser you want to run before parsing the input file, specify the name of the parser.
+Aliases of parsers are also considered when finding a parser for the name.

 	An example of running C parser as a guest parser::